 End Sub

-It's hard to overestimate the power and simplicity of background tasks in Web applications and the simplicity provided by the Wisej framework.
+It's hard to overestimate the power and simplicity of background tasks in Web applications and the simplicity provided by the Wisej.NET framework.
 You can handle the browser from the server as if it was a "screen" directly connected to the server...